What is Horse Shoe (Ghode ki Naal)? Why is it considered lucky?

 How to wear black horseshoe ring?

 In many cultures across the country, people hang a horseshoe on the main entrance of the house, above the door frame.
 According to Indian Astrology, a horseshoe nail ring or a black horseshoe ring also known as Kale ghode ki naal ki ring original or the Lucky horseshoe ring is considered to be extremely powerful and is believed to serve as a talisman that protects the wearer from adverse effects of Sade Sati and Shani Mahadasha.
-The black horseshoe ring is said to be worn in the middle finger of the right hand and an original horseshoe nail ring is said to be made from the piece of an iron that is acquired from a used horseshoe.
+The black horseshoe ring is said to be worn in the thumb of the right hand for a right-handed person and an original horseshoe nail ring is said to be made from the piece of an iron that is acquired from a used horseshoe.
 The lucky horseshoe ring is one of the ornaments which is used by many even today.
 It has benefitted many individuals during the Shani Dasha.

 Planet Saturn is known to enter an individual’s life many times in the form of Sade Sati or Dhaiya.
 During this phase a person faces a lot of hurdles, difficulties and problems in his/her life.
 During this phase wearing an original horseshoe ring is said to curb the ill effects of planet Saturn and is said to bring success in the desired field.
 CLICK HERE TO BUY

 It is considered to be an auspicious and divine amulet that removes bad luck and disease from the house.